-Based on the Company's current operating plan, it is anticipated that cash and cash equivalents of \$18.3 million as of December 31, 2022 will allow it to meet liquidity requirements to the fourth quarter of 2023.
-The Company's history of losses, negative cash flows from operations, potential rescission rights, liquidity resources currently on hand, and its dependence on the ability to obtain additional financing to fund its operations after the current resources are exhausted, about which there can be no certainty, have resulted in the assessment that there is substantial doubt about the Company's ability to continue as a going concern for a period of at least twelve months from the issuance date of these financial statements.
+Based on the Company's current operating plan, it is anticipated that cash and cash equivalents of \$3.4 million as of December 31, 2023 will allow it to meet liquidity requirements into April 2024.
+As of March 21, 2024 the Company's cash balance on hand is approximately \$3.4 million.
+The Company continues to work to raise additional capital however as of the date of these financial statements there is no guarantee that the Company will be able to raise additional funds to extend operations past April 2024.
+The Company's history of losses, negative cash flows from operations, liquid resources currently on hand, and dependence on the ability to obtain additional financing to fund its operations, about which there can be no certainty, have resulted in the assessment that there is substantial doubt about the Company's ability to continue as a going concern for a period of at least twelve months from the issuance date of these financial statements.
 While the Company has plans in place to mitigate this risk, which primarily consist of raising additional capital through a combination of public or private equity or debt financings or by entering into partnership agreements for further development of our drug candidates, there is no guarantee that it will be successful in these mitigation efforts.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business.